RafaelFaisca32/desofs2024_M1C_3/Documentation/Security Test Planning/securityTestPlanning.md

 ### Determine the Scope:

-- Scope: The security testing will encompass all functionalities and components of the truck management and dispatch application, focusing on areas such as user authentication, data protection, communication channels, and administrative interfaces.
+- Identify the system or application to be tested: The scope of the security testing will include the truck management and dispatch application.
+- Define the target environment: The testing will focus on the production environment where the application is deployed, as well as any relevant development and testing environments.
-- Objectives: Identify and validate potential security vulnerabilities that may compromise the application's confidentiality, integrity, and availability.
+- Establish security objectives: The primary security objectives are to identify and mitigate potential vulnerabilities that could compromise the confidentiality, integrity, and availability of the application and its data.
-- Goals: Ensure the application meets security standards, complies with relevant regulations, and maintains a robust security posture.
+- Identify stakeholders: Stakeholders involved in the security testing process include the development team, IT operations team, security team, and any relevant business stakeholders.
+- Define roles and responsibilities: Clearly define the roles and responsibilities of each stakeholder involved in the security testing process, including testers, developers, system administrators, and management.
+- Specify constraints and assumptions: Identify any constraints or limitations that may impact the security testing process, such as time constraints, resource limitations, or access restrictions.
+- Determine types and levels of security testing: Specify the types and levels of security testing to be performed, including vulnerability assessment, penetration testing, code review, and compliance audit.
+- Ensure clarity, realism, and agreement: The scope should be clearly defined, realistic, and agreed upon by all parties involved to ensure alignment and successful execution of the security testing plan.

 ### Conduct Risk Assessment:

-- Conduct a comprehensive risk assessment to identify potential security threats and vulnerabilities.
+- Identify potential threats, vulnerabilities, and impacts: Conduct a comprehensive assessment to identify potential security threats and vulnerabilities that could affect the truck management and dispatch application.
+Consider factors such as unauthorized access, data breaches, denial of service attacks, and insider threats.
+Analyze the potential impacts of these threats on the confidentiality, integrity, and availability of the application and its data.
-- Prioritize risks based on their potential impact and likelihood of occurrence.
+- Prioritize risks based on likelihood and severity: Evaluate the identified risks based on their likelihood of occurrence and potential severity of impact.
+Prioritize risks accordingly to focus resources on addressing the most significant threats first.
+- Define risk mitigation strategies and actions: Develop risk mitigation strategies and action plans to address identified risks effectively.
+This may include implementing security controls, applying patches and updates, enhancing access controls, and improving monitoring and detection capabilities.
+- Document and update the risk assessment: Document the findings of the risk assessment, including identified threats, vulnerabilities, impacts, and mitigation strategies.
+Update the risk assessment regularly throughout the project lifecycle to account for changes in the threat landscape or the application's environment.
+Ensure that stakeholders are aware of and aligned with the risk assessment findings and mitigation efforts.

 ### Select Methods and Tools: